 I have to say upon entrance at night time I didn’t realise the check-in desk was within the bar area until actually, I approached the guy behind the bar.

 The bar was full of people and what I noticed is that majority of them were not so millennial but rather on business trips and above their 30s.
 Needless to say loud music, bar deco and a hijabi walking in I did turn several heads around. 🙂

 Check-in was easy and we were on our way to the room, which was small and compact but perfect for a nights sleep.
 Although I have to say the room could have been better cleaned as there was dust everywhere and the AC too loud to sleep with, it was well spaced and nicely decorated.

 The bathroom was also well done for such a small space.

 Breakfast is included, it is not much they did have some hot options but it had fresh croissants, cereal, some fruit and orange juice, similar standard to a Holiday Inn Express breakfast.

 The deco is definitely funky and millennial, with industrial-looking design, a mini car parked next to the bar, pool and tennis table it has plenty of entertainment choices.
 They also have a 24hr gym for those fitness fanatics.

 Moxy Hotels pride themselves in vibrant modern style properties targetting the younger traveller and I think they do succeed in this.
 For me, I think as an older generation millennial I might be a little too old since I don’t like having to walk down to a bar to pick a bottle of water and I enjoy good customer service.

 Moxy staff need to be better at customer service.
-They talked to each other while we were waiting to be served and they were not very helpful explaining the hotel features.
-It did truly seemed like a hostel style property with a higher price tag.
+They talked to each other while we were waiting to be served and they were not very helpful in explaining the hotel features.
+It did truly seemed like a hostel-style property with a higher price tag.